incredincomp/greprow/README.md

 •analyzing server logs for suspect ip entries

-Enter the first or full name of one of the people on your list, this will pull the entire line that is related to that name and print/append the data to a new file with the name of the search issued.  needs format work, much apologies
+Enter as many numbers from the IP that you can example, 192.168.12.3, this will pull the entire line, for every instance that is related to that ip, and print/append the data to a new file with the name of the search issued.  needs formatting work, but im busy now... much apologies.
 ### Warning

 By nature, I break things that work well.
 Just how it goes for me.
 That being said, I can make no certain prediction on how this code will react with a file, though it has not resulted in the loss of data for me during testing, if you use this outside of the scope of testing in a production environment, I should not be held responsible for your neglect to heed my warning..
 Have fun!